 Dry Potato Masala Simple & Easy Recipe With Indian Spices

-- oil take enough to shallow fry the potato cubes
+- 4 tablespoons oil or take enough to shallow fry the potato cubes

 - Wash the potatoes, peel them and cut into similar sized cubes.